 FAQs Included in this Article:

 Segments and campaigns are powerful tools in the Web Personalization platform for targeting groups of potential leads and pushing them relevant content.
 Segments allow you to target your audience based on demographic fields like organization, location, and lead status, or based on behavioral fields like number of visits, mobile device used, or search terms used.
 Campaigns use segments to personalize your marketing efforts, allowing you to deliver relevant content to specific segments of your audience.
 This doc will answer some of the most frequently asked questions about segments and campaigns in RTP.
-If you would like to first learn the basics of using segments and campaigns, read through this collection of documents that will get you started: Getting Started (RTP)
+If you would like to first learn the basics of using segments and campaigns, read through this collection of documents that will get you started: Easy (RTP) - Marketo Docs

 Yes.
 This means that RTP campaigns will work on mobile devices and will adapt to the sizing of mobile websites.
 Only Dialog and Widget campaigns are affected by screen sizes, as In Zone campaigns behave as embedded parts of the website.
 There are RTP Mobile Templates for fitting dialog campaigns to all mobile screen sizes.